aerotron1/ISDB/README.md

 2. What are you going to work on next

-- Look into the rest of the entities.
+- Look into the rest of the entities and add token based authorisation where required.
-- Add content to the ejs files and remove jade.
+- Add content to the ejs files for backend and remove jade. ??

 3. What blockers you have (if any)

 -

+18/01/22

+1. What have you done so far

+- Look into user entity, token based authorisatiion.

+2. What are you going to work on next

+- Look into the rest of the entities and add token based authorisation where required.

+3. What blockers you have (if any)

+- Multiple reference and type errors had to be debugged.
+- One particular type Error `jwtFromRequest: passportJwt.ExtractJwt.fromAuthHeaderWithScheme('jwt'),` was undefined which caused delay in moving to the next step.

 ## Usage